You will need

 Prepare the fabric by placing masking tape near the edge (try a 1.5cm/½in gap) on right side.
 This will help keep your stitches even in height.

 Thread yarn onto needle and knot the other end.
-Bring needle up to the right side of the fabric, at the masking tape edge, pull up to the knot.
+Insert needle up to the right side of the fabric, at the masking tape edge, pull up to the knot.

 Push the needle back into the same hole and pull to form a small loop (3cm/1in).
 Pass the needle through the loop so yarn sits at the edge of the fabric.